ErikOnBike/CodeParadise/README.md

 Depending on your image version it should also load the [ClientEnvironment](https://github.com/ErikOnBike/CP-ClientEnvironment).
 If you run on a Pharo 8 or 9 environment, it should load the "pharo8" branch and otherwise just the "master" branch.

+If you plan on developing Node.js applications please clone or copy the [CP-Node](https://github.com/ErikOnBike/CP-Node) repo.
+It only contains 2 'required' files `cp-node.js` and `client-environment.image` which you might copy as well.

 ### Start HTTP and WebSocket Server

 Thanks to [Tim](https://github.com/macta) there is a menu 'Paradise' now in Pharo's menubar which allows starting the environment.
-First select 'Reset' from the 'Paradise' menu and then open one of the existing applications through 'Open'.
+First select 'Reset' from the 'Paradise' menu and then open one of the existing web applications through 'Open'.
 Some more explanation follows below for [manually starting and stopping servers](#manually) and applications.

 ### Start your browsers